r-token/the-golden-hurricast/src/pages/2022-03-13-frank-haith-resigns/index.md

 ![Wichita state celebration, Haith with hand in pocket](/blog_images/frank-haith-resigns/haith-pocket.JPG)

 *Joiner's three at the buzzer to beat Wichita State.
-The photo makes it one of my favorite TU memories ever.*
+The photo makes it one of my favorite TU memories ever*

 <br />